-Following a single, deep intramuscular injection of ZOLETIL in cats and dogs, onset of anesthetic effect usually occurs within 5 to 12 minutes.
-Muscle relaxation is optimum for approximately the first 20 to 25 minutes after ZOLETIL is administered, and then diminishes.
+Following a single, deep intramuscular injection of Zoletil for Injection in cats and dogs, onset of anesthetic effect usually occurs within 5 to 12 minutes.
+Muscle relaxation is optimum for approximately the first 20 to 25 minutes after Zoletil for Injection is administered, and then diminishes.

-Repeated doses increase the duration of the effect of ZOLETIL but may not further diminish muscle tone.
+Repeated doses increase the duration of the effect of Zoletil for Injection but may not further diminish muscle tone.
 The quality of anesthesia with repeated doses varies because the ratio of the two components within the animal's body changes with each injection.
 This is due to the difference in the rates of metabolism and elimination of the two components.
 The quality of anesthesia will be improved and more predictable if the entire dose is given as a single injection rather than in several doses.
-The best method of evaluating the depth of ZOLETIL anesthesia is to monitor the patient for deliberate conscious response to nociceptive stimuli.
+The best method of evaluating the depth of Zoletil for Injection anesthesia is to monitor the patient for deliberate conscious response to nociceptive stimuli.

 If adequate anesthesia is not produced by the recommended dosage regimen, supplemental anesthesia or another agent is indicated.
 This includes the use of barbiturates and volatile anesthetics.
-When used concurrently with ZOLETIL the dosage of these agents should be reduced.
+When used concurrently with Zoletil for Injection the dosage of these agents should be reduced.